-Target Ovarian Cancer has always sought to respect people's personal data.
+Target Ovarian Cancer has always sought to respect people’s personal data.
 We regularly evaluate our processes and protocols to make sure we are following both the spirit and the letter of the General Data Protection Regulation (GDPR) and other legislation relating to personal data.
-We highly value our relationships with women with ovarian cancer, their families and friends, health professionals, and all other beneficiaries, fundraisers and supporters.
+We highly value our relationships with people affected by ovarian cancer, health professionals, and all other beneficiaries, fundraisers and supporters.
 Maintaining these relationships will continue to be a top priority for us.

 Target Ovarian Cancer (“we”) promises to respect any personal data you share with us, or that we get from other organisations, and keep it safe.
 We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect.
 We will comply with the six principles of good practice.
 These provide that your personal information must be: